kaifsiddiquei/GITBOOK/the-decnect-revenue-model/platform-generated-revenue-streams.md

 ---

 *Ready to explore support and community?
-Continue to the next section to learn about DEXGO's comprehensive support system.*
+Continue to the next section to learn about DecNect's comprehensive support system.*